 There is a risk of the tweezers not completely pulling the hair from the root.
-This would depend on the quality of the epilator you’re using and technique.
-So it is important to buy a good epilator and learn how to properly use it.
+This would depend on the quality of the epilator you’re using and the technique.
+So it is essential to buy a good epilator and learn how to properly use it.

 One way to counteract this would be to regularly exfoliate and apply moisturizer after epilating.
-Also avoid over use as this can irritate and dry up skin.
+Also, avoid overuse as this can irritate and dry up the skin.

 3. Expect redness and bumpiness (at least initially)

-During the first few sessions expect some redness and bumpiness.
+During the first few sessions, expect some redness and bumpiness.
 Expect this to subside as your skin gets used to it.
-One of the big reasons why experts recommend epilating at night is to allow time for redness to subside.
+One of the big reasons why experts recommend epilating at night is to allow time for the redness to subside.

 Lower end epilators can be really annoyingly loud.
 If you have kids, this device might scare them.